-This episode of the Mo’ Money Podcast is supported by Vanguard Investments Canada.
+This episode of the More Money Podcast is supported by Vanguard Investments Canada.
 To learn why I’m a fan of Vanguard, check out my recent blog post.
 Or, head on over to vanguardcanada.ca for info on their funds, how to start investing, and how you could save thousands of dollars on fees by choosing low fee funds for your investment portfolio.

-Back in the spring, I had the opportunity to attend a women in business retreat called Statement that was organized by money expert Stefanie O’Connell and writer Emma Pattee.
+Back in the spring, I had the opportunity to attend a women in business retreat called Statement which was organized by money expert Stefanie O’Connell and writer Emma Pattee.
 It was held in the Catskills and was 3 days of intense workshopping with other women entrepreneurs.
 It was honestly one of the best things I’ve experienced all year, especially since it gave me the chance to meet so many amazing women (many of whom will be on the podcast this season)

 One of those women is Bobbi Rebell.
 Bobbi is a CFP® and host of the Financial Grownup podcast.
 She is also the author of the best-selling self-help/personal finance book How to Be a Financial Grownup: Proven Advice from High Achievers on How to Live Your Dreams and Have Financial Freedom.
-If that wasn’t impressive enough, she’s also a keynote speaker and an award-winning TV anchor and personal finance columnist who has worked at Thomson Reuters, PBS (Nightly Business Report) CNN and CNBC.
+If that wasn’t impressive enough, she’s also a keynote speaker and an award-winning TV anchor and personal finance columnist who has worked at Thomson Reuters, PBS (Nightly Business Report) CNN, and CNBC.

-In this episode, we talk about how Bobbi Rebell went from traditional journalist to becoming an entrepreneur herself, starting with her book then launching a podcast.
+In this episode, we talk about how Bobbi Rebell went from a traditional journalist to becoming an entrepreneur herself, starting with her book and then launching a podcast.
 We also talk about how she’s able to get so many big celebrities on her show through the power of networking and just being ballsy and straight up asking them.

 I hope you feel motivated after this episode to get out there and stop thinking about doing something, but actually doing it.
 I know, doing is the hardest part, but without taking that next step, you’ll never be able to reach your full potential and you’ll never truly become a financial grownup.